 Foods to avoid

 Saturated fatty meats

 With advancing age, the risk of falls increases to a great extent.
-However, this is not safe for your aging loved one with atrial fibrillation.
-This can cause an increased risk of bleeding, due to the blood thinner medications.
+However, this is unsafe for your aging loved one with atrial fibrillation.
+This can cause an increased risk of bleeding due to the blood thinner medications.
 Caregivers are usually the first person to identify any change in symptoms.
-This may in some way increase the risk of falls.
+This may, in some way, increase the risk of falls.
 Installing grab bars in the bathroom and anywhere else needed.
-Also, put down as anti-slip mats in the kitchen.
+Also, put down anti-slip mats in the kitchen.
 And safe proof the entire house.
 This can also help in preventing sudden falls.

-Atrial fibrillation is a chronic, debilitating condition.
-Which makes life difficult for our aging loved ones.
-With proper knowledge and care, we as caregivers can do a lot for our elderly to lead a healthy and fulfilling life with this limiting disease.
-Also, for more information, check out this post on congestive heart failure.
-For additional help with your caregiving problems, please contact me so that I can help you.
+Atrial fibrillation is a chronic, debilitating condition that makes life difficult for our aging loved ones.
+However, with proper knowledge and care, we as caregivers can do much for our elderly to lead a healthy and fulfilling life with this limiting disease.
+Also, check out this post on congestive heart failure for more information.
+For additional help with your caregiving problems, please get in touch with me so I can help you.

 [fancy_box id=1 linked_cu=6972 align=”center”]CLICK HERE TO GET YOUR FREE TIP SHEET[/fancy_box] Caregiving need is on the rise for our loved ones.
 Do you know when your loved ones need care?
 It is important to realize that nuclear families are rising, and children are moving out to find work or school.
 Our aging loved ones…

 Caregiving Experts on Covid-19 Caregiving Experts and Caregivers are in unprecedented times with a disease that has no cure.
 Unfortunately, we are in a new normal with this.
 They can be overwhelming enough without Covid-19, but not impossible.
 Here are some of the top Caregiving Experts to help you now!
 Caregiving Expert – Tena Scallan…